-Your course work will include an Introduction Module, 13 InQuizitive Assignments, 4 exams, a written assessment, 5 discussion questions, and a cumulative final exam.
-All course work will be submitted through Blackboard.
+Your course work will include an Introduction Module, 13 InQuizitive Assignments, 3 exams, a written assessment, 5 discussion questions, and a cumulative final exam.
+All course work will be submitted through Blackboard except exams will be taken in the classroom.